Unlawful Disclosure of Intimate Visual Material

 Definitions under the Statute for Unlawful Disclosure or Promotion of Intimate Visual Material

-“Intimate parts” means the naked genitals, pubic area, anus, buttocks, or female nipple of a person.
+“Intimate parts” means the naked genitals, pubic area, anus, buttocks, or female nipples of a person.

-“Sexual conduct” means sexual contact, actual or simulated sexual intercourse, deviate sexual intercourse, sexual bestiality, masturbation, or sadomasochistic abuse.
+“Sexual conduct” means sexual contact, actual or simulated sexual intercourse, deviant sexual intercourse, sexual bestiality, masturbation, or sadomasochistic abuse.

 “Simulated” means the explicit depiction of sexual conduct that creates the appearance of actual sexual conduct and during which a person engaging in the conduct exhibits any uncovered portion of the breasts, genitals, or buttocks.